cardiacvision/optimap/docs/chapters/getting_started.md

 # Overview of optimap

-optimap consists of the following modules:
+optimap is organized into the following modules:

 ```{eval-rst}
 .. autosummary::